aigrowthtools/aigrowthtools.github.io/_posts/2026-05-30-semrush-review-2026.md

 In this review, I have spent 90 days testing every major feature of SEMrush across a real affiliate blog — from the Keyword Magic Tool to the brand-new AI Visibility Toolkit — to give you the most honest, data-driven verdict available in 2026.

 The short answer: SEMrush is genuinely the most complete SEO platform on the market.
 The price is real.
 The value is also real.
-But it is not the right tool for everyone — and I will show you exactly who should invest in it today.
+But it is not the right tool for everyone — and I will show you exactly who should invest in it today before you [activate your SEMrush account here](#).

 <div style="text-align: center; margin: 30px 0;">
   <a href="#" target="_blank" rel="nofollow sponsored" style="display: inline-block; background-color: #FF642B; color: white; padding: 14px 30px; text-decoration: none; border-radius: 5px; font-weight: bold; font-size: 16px; box-shadow: 0 4px 6px rgba(0,0,0,0.2);">🚀 Try SEMrush FREE — 14-Day Full Trial</a>